Date came into force or revised

 All British Columbia independent schools must satisfy the Inspector of Independent Schools that they meet the requirements specified in the Independent School Act (PDF), and Regulations, Minister's Orders, and Inspector's Orders.
 The procedures described within this policy set out the steps that must be taken to establish and certify an independent school.

 New school applicants are solely responsible for being aware of, and meeting, all the submission dates, and other requirements set out in the procedures below.
 Late or incomplete submissions at any stage of the process will result in an application being denied.
 Special consideration may be given if the applicant can provide satisfactory evidence that extraordinary circumstances beyond their control resulted in their inability to meet a deadline.
-Failure to adhere to all procedures and requirements of this policy and associated procedures may result in the denial of an application.
+Failure to adhere to all procedures and requirements of this policy and associated procedures may likewise result in the denial of an application.

 - Applicants who do not have experience in navigating the B.C. education system, specifically with establishing an independent school, may benefit from hiring an educational consultant.
 FISA BC maintains a list of individuals willing to serve in this capacity.